AdguardTeam/AdguardKnowledgeBase/09.browser-extensions/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Blog/in-depth-extension/stealth_mode_misc.png" style="border: 1px solid #efefef; max-width: 600px; padding: 2px;">

-Here you can activate optimized filters, enable notifications about extension updates, etc.
+From this settings tab you can activate optimized filters, enable notifications about extension updates, open the *Filtering log*, see the most recent *Сhangelog*, and reset blocked ads statistics by clicking the **Reset statistics** button.

-Also, from the *Miscellaneous* settings tab you can open the *Filtering log*, see the most recent *Сhangelog* and reset blocked ads statistics by clicking the **Reset statistics** button.
+Besides, you can opt to help us in the development of filters by sending some anonymized information.
+Naturally, all data is sent strictly anonymously, and it is crucial for us to obtain statistics on rules — which ones are triggered, on which websites and how often — because we use this data to optimize our filters.
+By agreeing to share this data, you will help us improve filtering, and eventually you will also help yourself, because the filters in the extension will become better.
+But don't worry, no data will be sent without your consent, this option is disabled by default.

 <a name="about"></a>
 ### About